Notice of Pre-AIA or AIA Status

 Information Disclosure Statement

-The information disclosure statements (IDS) submitted on June 15, 2023; July 27, 2023; and February 5, 2025 are is in compliance with the provisions of 37 CFR 1.97 and are being considered by the examiner.
+The information disclosure statements (IDS) submitted on June 15, 2023; July 27, 2023; and February 5, 2025 are in compliance with the provisions of 37 CFR 1.97 and have been considered by the examiner.

 However, Applicant is reminded that the listing of references in the specification is not a proper information disclosure statement.
 37 CFR 1.98(b) requires a list of all patents, publications, or other information submitted for consideration by the Office, and MPEP § 609.04(a) states, "the list may not be incorporated into the specification but must be submitted in a separate paper."
 Therefore, unless the references have been cited by the examiner on form PTO-892, they have not been considered.

-Claim Rejections - 35 USC § 112
+Withdrawn Claim Rejections - 35 USC § 112(b)

 Claims 1-9 and 13 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, because the specification, while being enabling for clearing of tissue using 2-hydroxy-5-methoxybenzaldehyde (alternatively indicated as “m-Anisaldehyd” in the drawings) at concentrations between 80-100%, does not reasonably provide enablement for the full scope of benzaldehyde anisole ethers as instantly claimed at the full scope of concentrations of benzaldehyde anisole ethers as instantly claimed nor does the specification provide support for subsequent visualization by light microscopy.
+112 (pre-AIA ), first paragraph, because the specification, while being enabling for clearing of tissue using 2-hydroxy-5-methoxybenzaldehyde (alternatively indicated as “m-Anisaldehyd” in the drawings) at concentrations of 100%, does not reasonably provide enablement for the full scope of benzaldehyde anisole ethers as instantly claimed at the full scope of concentrations of benzaldehyde anisole ethers as instantly claimed nor does the specification provide support for subsequent visualization by light microscopy.
 The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to use the invention commensurate in scope with these claims.
 Applicant’s disclosure does not provide enough information for any person skilled in the art to use any of the instantly claimed embedding mediums at any of the instantly claimed concentrations for clearing tissue for any subsequent visualization by light microscopy.

 SCOPE OF THE INVENTION

 The breadth of the claims encompasses a genus of benzaldehyde anisole ethers comprising 3-methoxybenzaldehyde, 4-methoxybenzaldehyde, 2-hydroxy-5-methoxybenzaldehyde, and 4-ethoxybenzaldehyde which can be used at many concentrations for use in clearing tissue samples prior to subsequent visualization using light microscopy.
 As discussed supra, the specification fails to describe the full genus of compounds which can be used for tissue clearing and at which specific concentrations and would require undue experimentation to discover these compounds and concentrations.
-The specification only discloses and provides guidance for tissue clearing using 2-hydroxy-5-methoxybenzaldehyde at concentrations between 80-100%.
+The specification only discloses and provides guidance for tissue clearing using 2-hydroxy-5-methoxybenzaldehyde at concentrations of 100%.

-Independent claim 1 and 13, and dependent claim 4 encompass a genus of benzaldehyde anisole ethers comprising 3-methoxybenzaldehyde, 4-methoxybenzaldehyde, 2-hydroxy-5-methoxybenzaldehyde, and 4-ethoxybenzaldehyde for use in clearing tissue samples while the working examples of the specification only discloses a single species, 2-hydroxy-5-methoxybenzaldehyde, of the claimed benzaldehyde anisole ether.
+Independent claims 1 and 13, and dependent claim 4 encompass a genus of benzaldehyde anisole ethers comprising 3-methoxybenzaldehyde, 4-methoxybenzaldehyde, 2-hydroxy-5-methoxybenzaldehyde, and 4-ethoxybenzaldehyde for use in clearing tissue samples while the working examples of the specification only discloses a single species, 2-hydroxy-5-methoxybenzaldehyde, of the claimed benzaldehyde anisole ether.

 Dependent claims 2 and 3 encompass a genus of concentrations of benzaldehyde anisole ethers for use in clearing tissue.